 Atlantic sturgeon were once found in great abundance, but their populations have declined greatly due to overfishing and habitat loss.
 Atlantic sturgeon were prized for their eggs, which were valued as high-quality caviar.
 During the late 1800s, people flocked to the Eastern United States in search of caviar riches from the sturgeon fishery, known as the “Black Gold Rush.”
 By the beginning of the 1900s, sturgeon populations had declined drastically.
 Close to 7 million pounds of sturgeon were reportedly caught in 1887, but by 1905 the catch declined to only 20,000 pounds, and by 1989 only 400 pounds of sturgeon were recorded.

-Today, all five U.S. Atlantic sturgeon population segments are listed as endangered or threatened under the Endangered Species Act.
+Today, all five U.S. Atlantic sturgeon distinct population segments are listed as endangered or threatened under the Endangered Species Act.
 The populations in Canada and not protected under the U.S. Endangered Species Act, but Canadian regulations would apply to those populations.
-The primary threats currently facing Atlantic sturgeon are entanglement in fishing gear, habitat impediments such as dams and other barriers, and vessel strikes.
+The primary threats currently facing Atlantic sturgeon are entanglement in fishing gear, habitat degradation, habitat impediments such as dams and other barriers and vessel strikes.

 NOAA Fisheries and our partners are dedicated to conserving and rebuilding Atlantic sturgeon populations along the East Coast.
 We use a variety of innovative techniques to study, protect, and recover these endangered fish.
-Working closely with our partners, we develop regulations and management plans that preserve and restore sturgeon habitat, monitor bycatch, and population recovery.
+Working closely with our partners, we develop regulations and management plans that preserve and restore sturgeon habitat, monitor bycatch, and promote population recovery.

 The historical and current range of Atlantic sturgeon includes major estuaries and river systems from Canada to Florida.
 While still found throughout their historical range, Atlantic sturgeon spawning is known to occur in only 22 of 38 historical spawning rivers.